Income, expenses, and profit/loss

 Interest Expense.
 It is common for companies to split out interest expense and interest income as a separate line item in the income statement.
 This is done to be able to reconcile the difference between EBIT and EBT.
 Interest expense is determined by the debt schedule.

-EBT stands for Earnings Before Tax, also known as pre-tax income, is found by subtracting interest expense from Operating Income.
+EBT stands for Earnings Before Tax, also known as pre-tax income, and is found by subtracting interest expense from Operating Income.
 This is the final subtotal before arriving at net income.

 Income Taxes refer to the relevant taxes charged on pre-tax income.
 The total tax expense can consist of both current taxes and future taxes.